arcus/education_modules/demystifying_geospatial_data/demystifying_geospatial_data.md

 Data quality is one concern you should consider.
 Two hundred years ago, maps were drawn by hand and even the most accurate surveyor using the most accurate tools could not match the accuracy of modern Global Positioning Systems (GPS).

 While GPS has greatly improved the quality of geospatial data, it is still not perfect and can have the same sorts of missing and nonsensical fields as any data set.
-For example, Philadelphia records of police stops, available via [OpenDataPhilly](https://www.opendataphilly.org/dataset/vehicle-pedestrian-investigations), record some small portion of stops as occurring in Cape Canaveral, Florida, approximately a thousand miles away.
+For example, Philadelphia records of police stops, available via [OpenDataPhilly](https://www.opendataphilly.org/dataset/vehicle-pedestrian-investigations), record some small portion of stops as occurring in Cape Canaveral, Florida, approximately a thousand miles away, which is clearly not accurate.

 Data Quantity
 -------------